stoprocent/node-itunesconnect/README.md

  itunesconnect is [node.js](http://nodejs.org) module wrapping iTunes Connect Reporting API.
 It allows to query sales/downloads reports in super easy way.

+## Update 4th June 2015
+This module was mainly made for fun to display some stats on a dashboard at my work.
+As I see there is quite a few people using it so I thought I will make some more updates soon.
+Plan is now to include itunesconnect analitics, so stay tuned.
+Also want to thank you for all comments & pull requests :)

 ## Installation

     $ npm install itunesconnect